Memeterr/Szakdoga-Info-Bsc-2021/README.md

 ## TODO

+* szakdogába írni: mqttx és használata

+* check if the converted mqtt message object has 'temperature', etc.. parameters

+* some minimal design to the welcome page
+	- different text whether a user logged in or not
+	- login/register set header text

 * add new device models
 	- when adding new device, the types are predefined, so the user can't set their own type